 - More room inside the vehicle.
-Have you experienced little legroom or an uncomfortable journey because of bags and boxes piled around you inside your vehicle?
-A roof rack frees up room in the cabin for a smooth and relaxing ride.
+Have you experienced an uncomfortable journey because of bags and boxes piled around you or your passengers inside your vehicle?
+A roof rack frees up room in the cabin to make for a smooth and relaxing ride.

 - Carry large items.
-No matter how much room you have inside your vehicle, you might struggle to fit large or oddly-shaped equipment in there.
-Fortunately, a roof rack provides a solution to this.
+No matter how much room you have inside your vehicle, you might struggle to fit large or oddly-shaped equipment inside.
+Fortunately, a roof rack provides a solution to the problem.

 - Safe transportation.
 Putting equipment on the top roof of your vehicle rather than beside the passengers keeps everyone safe inside the vehicle.
-During an emergency stop, items won’t fall or crash on people inside.
+During an emergency stop, items are less likely to fall or crash onto people inside.

-This type of roof rack is functional and looks stylish on top of a vehicle.
-It provides a streamlined appearance that isn’t boxy.
-Plus, these racks sit lower, making them suitable for taller vehicles to travel under garages and in tunnels with no hassle.
+This type of roof mount is functional and looks stylish on top of a vehicle.
+This rail sits directly on the roof and provides a streamlined appearance.
+Plus, these racks sit lower, making them suitable for taller vehicles to travel through garages and height-restricted areas with no hassle.

-These racks go from the front to the back and outer edges of your Jeep’s roof.
-The tracks run parallel to one another and come with an attachment bar system.
-This type of roof rack is versatile due to its positioning and can be custom installed with shell tops, sheet metal tops, and other materials.
+These factory-added tracks run from the front to the back along the outer edges of your Jeep’s roof.
+The tracks run parallel to one another and allow you to add a crossbar system.
+This type of roof rack is versatile due to its flexible positioning which means you can adjust your roof rack to exactly where you need it.

-This type of roof rack is fastened down on the outer edge of the roof with two points on each side.
+This type of attachment allows you to secure a crossbar along the outer edge of the roof at two points on each side.
 Generally, the connection points are located under a removable panel or a flip-up panel, making them a subtle design.
-As these roof racks have a clean and integrated look, you can permanently keep them on your car, even when not in use.

 Arksen prides itself in developing products and transportation for explorers.
 This company launched in 2017 and is based in London.
 Roof racks are just some of the products it carries.
-We recommend the Arksen Universal Roof Rack from Amazon.
-This item features a 23-inch length for increased space to act as a cargo rack.
+We recommend the Arksen Universal Roof Rack, which features 64 inches in length for increased space.

 Jeep Roof Rack Pricing